petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 * Client extensions of the same type (e.g., multiple batch client extensions)
 * Configuration client extensions with batch client extensions
-* Configuration client extensions with front-end client extensions
+* Configuration client extensions with frontend client extensions
 * Configuration client extensions with microservice client extensions

-Building a project with an incompatible grouping of client extensions (e.g., front-end with microservice) fails with an error.
+Building a project with an incompatible grouping of client extensions (e.g., frontend with microservice) fails with an error.

 ## Configuring Client Extensions